CoHere

 Becoming our fullest self, together.

-To “cohere” is to work towards a daily practice of becoming whole, and we can do this together through a mindfulness-based and social justice-oriented therapeutic relationship.
+To “cohere” is to work towards a daily practice of becoming whole.
+We can do this together, through mindfulness, play and a social justice-oriented therapy.

 As someone in the queer community I understand first-hand the struggle of finding one’s voice, identity, and inner strength.